SaltwaterC/sysadmin-tools/doc/single/swapfile.md

 ## Usage mode

-Download the script to your server machine.
+Place the script to your server machine.
 Make it executable and run.
 Invoke it with -h or --help for more details.

 ## Dependencies